lcsystems/kvtransaction/README.md

 - kvtransaction

-  - Add parameters maxspan, maxpause and maxevents
+        - TBD: Add parameters maxspan, maxpause and maxevents

-  - Add handling for optional fields status, tag, end_time
+        - TBD: Add handling for optional fields status, tag, end_time

 - outputkvtransaction

         - Not all parameters are implemented/working at the moment (see comments in code)

 ## Installation